 - Invite your friends over and have a potluck barbecue, and boast about how you are growing mushrooms at home in your garden!
 Share the bounty!
 After about a year, you can take a five-gallon bucket of the colonized woodchips from your bed and use it as new spawn to add to another bed of freshly cut hardwood woodchips to keep growing pounds and pounds of fresh gourmet mushrooms at home!

 Grow mushrooms at home like you lived on a mushroom farm!
 From a handful of spawn you can grow a thousand pounds of mushrooms and make all your gardener friends jealous with your booming multispecies garden!
-Spice things up this summer and fall by adding some Wine Caps into your garden!
+Spice things up this summer and fall by adding some wine cap mushrooms into your garden!

 Let’s Grow Some Mushrooms!
 And don’t forget!
 Have fun(gi)!